Biohazardyee/open-office-readme/README.md

 To use **Ai Squared ZoomText** with OpenOffice.org 2.4, you must have version **7.11 or later**.
 Only versions downloaded after **June 12, 2002**, provide full functionality.

 ### Keyboard Shortcuts
 Some keyboard shortcuts may not work as expected due to conflicts with your operating system.
-If a shortcut does not function as described in the OpenOffice.org help, check if it is reserved by your OS.
+If a shortcut does not function as described in the OpenOffice.org help, check if your OS reserves it.
 You can:
 - Modify system-defined shortcuts
 - Change OpenOffice.org keyboard shortcuts via `Tools → Customize`

 ### Emailing Documents from OpenOffice.org
 When using `File → Send → Document as Email` or `Document as PDF Attachment`, OpenOffice.org may crash due to issues with Windows MAPI (Messaging Application Programming Interface).
-For solutions, visit: [Microsoft Knowledge Base](http://www.microsoft.com) and search for **"mapi dll"**.
+For solutions, visit [Microsoft Knowledge Base](http://www.microsoft.com) and search for **"mapi dll"**.

 ---